• Home

 [VIDEO] Failures and Hollywood Dreams

-Famous writer and director Aaron Sorkin recently gave the commencement address at his alma mater.
+Famous writer and director Aaron Sorkin gave a commencement address at his alma mater.
 Not surprisingly, he talked extensively about failure.

 You can read the full address on the Syracuse website, or watch the video below: